 An acid is a molecule that can donate a proton, a base – or alkali in the plural – is/are molecules that can accept protons.

-Right away you can see the relativeness to all this.
+Right away you can see the relativity in acid – base exchanges.
 Consider two acids.
 One is ‘stronger’, meaning it gives up its proton more readily than the other.
-So it is an acid, the other of the two is its relative base.
+So it is the acid in the relationship while the other of the two plays the role of base.

 Water Is an Acid and a Base